Escape Room 2 Release Date Pushed Back

 In the original film, an intriguing invitation bring six strangers together.
 Initially, they think they have gathered for a highly immersive escape room, but they soon make the sickening discovery that they are pawns in a sadistic game of life and death.
 Together, they move from one terrifying scenario to the next as they find clues and solve puzzles.
 But the players soon learn that exposing their darkest secrets may hold the key to survive.

-The new film sees the return of original director Adam Robitel, while cast members Taylor Russell and Logan Miller will also be returning to reprise their roles.
-New cast members include Holland Roden (Teen Wolf, Channel Zero: Butcher’s Block), Indya Moore (Pose, Queen & Slim), Thomas Cocquerel (Table 19, The 100), Carlito Olivero (East Los High, Step Up: High Water), and Isabelle Fuhrman (Orphan).

-Details of the film’s plot have been kept relatively under wraps, though Robitel did previously tease what he was planning on exploring with this new installment.
+Robitel previously teased to ComicBook.com what we could expect from the sequel.

-“At the end of the day, it is about strangers in a room getting killed,” Robitel shared with ComicBook.com.
+“At the end of the day, it is about strangers in a room getting killed,” Robitel shared.
 “There’s a formula that can work.
 But you gotta work twice as hard each movie to reinvent the wheel but you also have to be mindful of giving the audience what they really liked about the first movie.”

 He added, “It’s a tricky rope to walk, for sure.
 As you said, we did fire, we did ice, we did gravity, we did gas, so coming up with other ways to slice and dice the players is tricky because the last thing we want to do with the franchise is to rely on reverse bear traps and so forth.
 That was done so well with Saw and that’s not our franchise.
 So yeah, it is challenging, but if there’s a will, there’s a way.
 I can’t talk too much about it, but I think we have a cool way into the sequel that I think will be exciting and expands Minos mythology a little bit without going too far.
 We’ll see, it is tricky.”